francoislaurent/escale/README.md

 # Syncacre

-Syncacre is a client-to-client synchronization program based on external relay storage (French: SYNchronisation Client-À-Client par RElai)
+Syncacre is a fault-tolerant client-to-client synchronization program based on external relay storage (French: SYNchronisation Client-À-Client par RElai)

 Files can be transfered between nodes with no administration privileges.
 All nodes are clients.
 Consequently they can operate from behind restrictive firewalls.